 Live Register numbers fall again

-The number of people claiming unemployment benefits fell again in January, according to the latest Live Register figures from the Central Statistics Office (CSO).
+The number of people claiming unemployment benefits fell again last month, according to the latest Live Register figures.

-The seasonally adjusted register, which also includes casual and part-time workers, was 430,100 in January, down 900 on December’s total.
+The seasonally adjusted register, which also includes casual and part-time workers, was at 430,900 in December, down 1,400 from November’s total.

 This gave rise to a standardised unemployment rate of 14.6 per cent, unchanged from the previous month.

-The CSO’s quarterly household survey put the rate of unemployment at 14.8 per cent in the third quarter of 2012.
+The Central Statistics Office’s quarterly national household survey estimated the rate of unemployment at 14.8 per cent in the third quarter of 2012.

-Annual falls in those aged under 25 have now occurred in all months since July 2010, reflecting the impact of emigration.
+Annual decreases in persons aged under 25 have now occurred in all months since July 2010.